 More than just a means to calm minds, sports, the cousins believe, builds one’s character and strengthens mental discipline.
 They hold the view that sports and education can aid in realising one’s potential.

-Take Bryan Tee who was from Boys’ Town.
+Take Bryan Tee.
 He’s now part of the Singapore Muay Thai National Team, which is sponsored by the Lohs, and has gone on to win a silver medal in the Asian Beach Games and IFMA Youth World Championships last year.

 Last year, they established the Loh Foundation Girton College (University of Cambridge) Scholarship to fully sponsor up to two Singapore undergraduate students annually.
 The cousins themselves are returning to college – Harvard Business School.
 They are constantly looking to upgrade themselves because “if you’re not on the move, you become extinct”, says Nelson.